 Visions 2200

 It may look like the International Space Station, but it isn't.
-The space craft is Nautilus-X, the latest American idea for human exploration of the space frontier.
-The spacecraft was designed for up to two years of space exploration with a six-person crew.
-It would contain a rotating torus to generate artificial gravity.
+The space craft is Nautilus-X, an American concept for human exploration of the space frontier.
+The spacecraft was designed to enable six persons to explore space for two years.
+It contains a rotating torus to generate artificial gravity.

-If it follows the pattern of other recent American visions, the space craft will never experience the light of the stars.
-Only time will tell if at least some of the visions on this website will come to pass in reality.
+If it conforms with the pattern of recent American space visions, the space craft will never reach the vacuum of space.
+In contrast, some of the visions on this website may actually happen.

 Reality

-Visions can move people to change the status quo.
-Significant change requires visions of a quality that excite the human soul.
+Visions can motivate people to change the status quo.
+Such motivators should excite the human soul.
 ‘Gloom and doom’, although sometimes useful in showing the need for change, will seldom move enough people to actually implement change.

-People respond to visions that demonstrate an attractive future for themselves and their children.
-To move many to action, such possibilities must be both optimistic and exciting.
-The envisioned future must have perceived value and be desirable.
+People respond to visions that depict an attractive future for themselves and their children.
+The possibilities embraced by those visions must be both optimistic and exciting.
+The future must be perceived to be desirable.